DuyguA/DuyguA.github.io/DativGenitiv.md

 Basically what we'll do is:
 - Collect samples
-- Look for all genitive forms and how many of them is real genitive, how many of them dative replacement
+- Look for all genitive forms and count how many of them is real genitive, how many of them dative replacement
-- Look for genitive prepositions, see how many of them used correctly
+- Look for genitive prepositions, count how many of them used correctly
 - Count occurences of **Dessen**, **Deren** and **Wessen**, see the explanations below

 First, let's see the genitive case in detail, then we can jump onto our dataset and do the hypothesis testing!